Miami Hurricanes football statistical leaders

 The Miami Hurricanes football statistical leaders are individual statistical leaders of the Miami Hurricanes football program in various categories, including passing, rushing, receiving, total offense, defensive stats, and kicking.
 Within those areas, the lists identify single-game, single-season, and career leaders.
-The Hurricanes represent the University of Miami in the NCAA's Atlantic Coast Conference.
+The Hurricanes represent the University of Miami in the NCAA Division I FBS Atlantic Coast Conference.

 Miami began competing in intercollegiate football in 1926, but these lists are dominated by more recent players for several reasons: